 START’s second Natural Nutrient Control Program is our funding support for the Sarasota Bay Watch’s Clam Seeding program in Sarasota Bay.
 The Southern Quahog Clam is a native species to our coastal waters and like oysters described above have been decimated by urban growth and declining water quality.
 Like oysters, they are a formidable natural ally in improving water quality.
 Young adult clams can filter from 9 to 12 gallons of seawater a day.
 As they mature and grow larger, their capacity increases and they can filter as much as 20 gallons of water a day.
 In addition, clams have a long lifespan of thirty years or more, and they are very resistant to red tide.
 They also move around in the sediment which improves the terrain for seagrass.

-Since it’s initial seeding project back in 2016, the Sarasota Bay Watch has placed over 380,000 clams in different spots in Sarasota Bay through April of 2019.
-With an average filtering capacity of 10 gallons a day, this means the program’s clams are filtering 3.8 million gallons of seawater in Sarasota Bay every single day.
+Since its initial seeding project back in 2016, The Sarasota Bay Watch has placed over 1 million clams in different locations in Sarasota Bay.
+With an average filtering capacity of 10 gallons a day, this means that the clams seeded in this program are filtering over 10 million gallons of seawater in Sarasota Bay every single day.

 The Bradenton Beach seeding project is an innovative expansion of the program because it involves older, broodstock clams that survived the recent red tide bloom that plagued the Gulf Coast for over a year.
 Because the clams were raised during the red tide bloom, they could not be harvested at their smaller, more marketable size for restaurant use.
 As they grew larger and larger, they would have been considered to be too tough for normal half shell consumption by restaurant diners and relegated to lower priced “Chowder Stock”.